Your Tools

 • 10 Tenant Satisfaction Measures are based on information about customers’ homes.
 These are gathered from our landlord records and provide clear data on property management and the status of the safety checks we have carried out during the year.

-Between April 2023 and March 2024, Acuity collected 252 responses from Elim customers from a range of tenures.
+Responses collected from Elim customers are from a range of tenures.
 This includes tenants in social rented homes, shared owners, and shorter term residents living in our supported homelessness services.

 You will find a more detailed summary of our approach to the Tenants Satisfaction perception measures here.
 We are required to publish this summary alongside our results.